Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Connection-independent matter coupling in MMG

 where

 denotes Schouten 1-forms expressed in terms of torsion-free Ricci 1-forms $ \bar{P}^{a} $ and the curvature scalar $ \bar{R} $.
-Furthermore it is beneficial to obtain a more simplified form of $ \lambda^{a}$.
+Furthermore it would be more practical and useful to obtain a more simplified form of $ \lambda^{a}$.
 For that, we express stress-energy 2-forms $ \tau_{c} $ in the form

 where $ \tau_{cn} $ gives the components of stress-energy tensor with respect to orthonormal frame.
 Next, a direct calculation gives